Stop overpaying on your energy bill!

-Changing your gas and electricity supplier should occur within 17 days of the date that you requested to switch energy supplier.
+Changing your electricity and gas supplier should occur within 17 days of the date that you requested to switch energy supplier.
 Within this 17 day period, you have a 14 day “cooling off period” in which you can change your mind.
-Your new energy provider will contact you to arrange a convenient time to switch without interruption to your service.
+Your new energy supplier will contact you to arrange a convenient time to switch without interruption to your service.

 What is an Economy 7 Meter?

-How much can I save by using energy comparison and switching energy suppliers?
+How much can I save by using energy bill comparison and switching energy suppliers?

-If you use our energy comparison site, you can save anywhere between £250 to £800 each year depending on your energy consumption and current tariff.
+If you use our energy bill comparison site, you can save anywhere between £250 to £800 each year depending on your energy consumption and current tariff.
 Some people even save as much as £1000

-See how much My Utility Genius’s powerful energy comparison tool can save you!
-Just grab your energy bill and use our energy comparison tool!
+See how much My Utility Genius’s powerful energy bill comparison tool can save you!
+Just grab your electricity and gas bill and use our energy bill comparison tool!

 Will I be charged an early exit fees if I switch energy supplier?

-Early exit fees may apply if you switch your energy provider before your existing contract has ended.
+Early exit fees may apply if you switch your energy supplier before your existing contract has ended.
 Especially if you have a fixed tariff.

 Typically, exit fees on fixed tariffs will cost you around £25 to £40 in fuel.
-This may likely be an economical trade off if you are switching to an energy provider that can offer you a much cheaper energy deal.
+This may likely be an economical trade off if you compare electricity and gas prices and find an energy supplier that can offer you a much cheaper energy deal on your tariff.

-If you switch to a different energy plan with your old energy supplier, you may want to ask them to waive the exit fee for your old tariff.
+If you switch to a different energy plan with your old electricity and gas supplier, you may want to ask them to waive the exit fee for your old tariff.

-Be sure to contact your bank and stop direct debit payments from going to your old energy provider.
+Be sure to contact your bank and stop direct debit payments from going to your old energy supplier.
+Make sure that you do this only after your final energy bill has been paid.

-Is it better to have a Standard Variable Rate tariff or a Fixed Rate tariff?
+Is it better to have your energy bill on a Standard Variable Rate tariff or a Fixed Rate tariff?

 On average, Standard Variable Rates tend to be more expensive to your annual energy spend and are subject to price hikes and market fluxes.